lico-n/ZygiskFrida/README.md

 - Run `./gradlew :module:assembleRelease`
 - The build magisk module should then be in the `out` directory.

-You can also build and install the module with `./gradlew :module:flashAndRebootRelease`
+You can also build and install the module with `./gradlew :module:flashAndRebootZygiskRelease`

 ## Caveats